 In the last three or so years I’ve owned exactly two rolls of paper towels, but only because they were sent to me.
 Those paper towels were 100% recycled, but still, in my opinion, they’re unnecessary.

 Paper towel advocates will usually bring up the following to dismantle the cloth argument, “Paper towels are so much more hygienic than cloth towels for cleaning.”

 Is this a fact or an or has the paper towel industry simply been really good at selling people on fighting scary germs with paper towels?

-Paper towels may be cleaner in a general sense.
+Paper towels are maybe cleaner in a general sense.
 They’re one-time use products.
 You clean the mess, toss it and there you go.
-With a cloth or sponge you do spread around germs to a point IF you don’t clean correctly.
+With a cloth or sponge you can spread around germs to a point IF you don’t clean correctly.

 However, on the flip side you can clean very well with cloth.
 Cloth cleaning towels can work just as well as paper towels, when used correctly, only without the cost and paper use.